We currently live on a planet with other organisms that from a health and wellness perspective, are much further advanced than human beings.

-In a similar fashion, many of these species possess fascinating skills for repairing and reversing cellular and genetic damage.
-Cancer, as an example, is found to be extremely rare in tissues of species displaying an efficient regenerative mechanism, even under the action of carcinogens.
+In a similar fashion, many of these same species possess fascinating skills for repairing and reversing cellular and genetic damage.
+Cancer, as an example, is found to be extremely rare in species displaying an efficient regenerative mechanism, even under the action of potent carcinogens.
 In many cases, when cancer does occur, tumors have been found to spontaneously remodel and integrate into their surroundings as normal, healthy tissue.

 Unfortunately for humans, the situation is very different.
 In most instances, the structure or function of an organ will not be restored after tissue damage, and is often replaced by scarring.
 Additionally, while humans do possess robust DNA repair mechanisms, these capabilities are diminished substantially over time as we age.

 Extensive study into the regeneration and repair mechanisms of non-human species have found them to be intricately connected to an underlying capability of complex tissue reprogramming and remodeling.
-These capabilities represent a biological regulatory state reset, whereby damage is erased in cells, followed by their redirection into a developmental program, where they become reintegrated with their micro-environment cellular neighbors, and reorganized via a community effect along tissue, organ and positional specificity.
+These capabilities represent a biological regulatory state reset, whereby various forms of damage is erased in cells, followed by their redirection into a developmental program, where they become reintegrated with their micro-environment cellular neighbors, and reorganized via a community effect along tissue, organ and positional specificity.